 Climate and climate change has attracted considerable public attention in recent years.
-In order to understand the observed variations and changes in our climate system we need to properly understand the various components of the climate system and their interactions.
-For example we need to understand how ocean currents affect the global climate system, how melting glaciers and ice sheets – and the ensuing sea level rise – affect coastal systems.
-We also need to understand how gases, particles (aerosols) and clouds change the Earth's radiation balance.
+In order to understand the observed variations and changes in our climate system we need to understand the various components of the climate system and their interactions.
+For example we need to understand how ocean currents affect the global climate system, how melting glaciers and ice sheets – and the ensuing sea level rise – affect coastal systems, and how gases, particles (aerosols) and clouds change the Earth's radiation balance.

 Many questions still remain unanswered